awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 + CREATE ON SCHEMA isn't supported for Amazon Redshift Spectrum external schemas\.
 To grant usage of external tables in an external schema, grant USAGE ON SCHEMA to the users that need access\.
 Only the owner of an external schema or a superuser is permitted to create external tables in the external schema\.
 To transfer ownership of an external schema, use [ALTER SCHEMA](r_ALTER_SCHEMA.md) to change the owner\.

 TEMPORARY | TEMP
 Grants the privilege to create temporary tables in the specified database\.
+To run Amazon Redshift Spectrum queries, the database user must have permission to create temporary tables in the database\.
 By default, users are granted permission to create temporary tables by their automatic membership in the PUBLIC group\.
 To remove the privilege for any users to create temporary tables, revoke the TEMP permission from the PUBLIC group and then explicitly grant the permission to create temporary tables to specific users or groups of users\.

 ON DATABASE *db\_name*